Company Registration FAQs

 For some more information on the registration process read our how it works page.

-Q. What type of company can I register at eCompanies?
+What type of company can I register with eCompanies?

 eCompanies allows you to register proprietary companies limited by shares.
 This is by far the most common form of company and is almost always used for the conduct of small and medium sized businesses which choose to operate as a company.